Duskdotso/LumaLooks/README.md

 ## ⚠️ Important Notice

-This repository is **not an original implementation** of the Excalibur shader system.
+This repository is **not an original implementation** of the Excalibur shader system (LumaLooks).

 The code in this repository was taken from the shader-system portion of **[Excalibur](https://excaliburgtag.com/)**, a closed-source paid mod.
-I am **not claiming authorship of that code**, and this repository is not affiliated with or endorsed by the original Excalibur developer.
+I am **not claiming authorship of that code**, and this repository is not affiliated with or endorsed by the original Excalibur developer(s).

 Please refer to the original project's licensing and distribution terms before using, modifying, or redistributing this code.